torpeedoo/PyPortScan/README.md

 # PyPortScan
-A lightweight port scanner built with pyton
+A lightweight port scanner built with sockets and scapy

+Use -h arg for commands